-And it’s an amazing show, I’m really glad I finally got around to it.
-It is very complex, because of the number of locations and characters involved, and I’ve nowhere near got my head around it all yet after just one viewing.
+And it’s an amazing show – albeit very difficult to follow without audio description, because it’s very complex, with lots of locations and characters involved.
+So I haven’t got my head around it properly after just one viewing, that’s for sure.
 It also takes a while to really get going, because there are lot of things to set up and pieces to move into place.
-But it all pays off, as it picks up pace in the second half of the series, with some genuine twists and surprises that I hadn’t seen coming.
+But it does pick up pace in the second half of the series, with some genuine twists and surprises that I hadn’t seen coming, so I was able to enjoy it to some extent.
 All the characters in the series are great – but it’s clear you mustn’t get too attached to any of them, because none of them are safe.
 You soon learn that from season 1 alone.

 Like Outlander, it’s very gritty and doesn’t shy away from being graphic, without being horrific just for the sake of it.
 Game Of Thrones and Outlander both have sex scenes in as well, but they’re not too revealing, they’re not dirty shows in that respect.
 Such scenes seem to be a good excuse to do a bit of story exposition really, with the characters just before or after they’ve had their pleasure.